brettpasula/oracle-express-finance/README.md

 - `ORACLE_PASSWORD`: the password for the user in `ORACLE_USER`
 - `CONNECTION_STRING`: the connection string from the Oracle Cloud console (it should look something like `(description= (retry_count=X)(retry_delay=Y)...)`)

+### Formatting SQL

+The easiest way to format (and quickly test) your SQL is to use SQL Developer.
+Format the SQL in the application, copy and paste it into a multi-line string using backticks (`).

 ### References

 [Developing Node.js Applications for Oracle Autonomous Database](https://www.oracle.com/database/technologies/appdev/quickstartnodejs.html#windows-tab)